COGS18/COGS18.github.io/_build/materials/00-Introduction.md

 ## Why Choose Python?

-- Python is a powerful, well developed and well supported tool
+- Python is a powerful, well developed, and well supported tool

 - Python is general purpose, with an immense, multi-purpose ecosystem